osurdml/Iris_guide/README.md

-# Iris_guide
-Documentation on operation of the Iris + Quadcopter.
+Documentation is readable at Read the Docs